hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

     * Running the latest firmware recommended by the system vendor for all system components, including the BIOS, BMC firmware, disk controller firmware, drive firmware, network adapter firmware, and so on

-* An installer system to run the baremetal install and host the seed VM with the following configuration:
+* A seed cloud host to run the baremetal install and host the seed VM with the following configuration:

-    * A minimum of 16 GB of physical memory
-    * A minimum of 100 GB of disk space
-    * Virtualization enabled
-    * Ubuntu 14.04 installed
+See Support Matrix

 * **Important**
-    * **Installer system** &mdash; The installer system (also called seed VM) might be reconfigured during the installation process so a dedicated system is recommended.
+    * **Seed Cloud Host** &mdash; The installer system (also called seed VM) might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.

     * **Installer package** &mdash; The installer currently uses only the first available disk; servers with RAID controllers need to be pre-configured to present their storage as a single logical disk.
 RAID across multiple disks is strongly recommended for both performance and resilience.